sarah-jallot/electricity_consumption/README.md

-# Electric consumption prediction - ENS Data Challenge
+# ENS Data Challenge - Electric consumption prediction.

 We completed this project for the following ENS Data Challenge :